Afzalur-Rahman/PHL2/assignment_4/README.md

-Go to the vercel links provided on top
+Go to the vercel links provided at the top